Jen Rubio: Career

-In 2011, Rubio was recruited by and joined Warby Parker, leading the company's early content and partnership work as its Head of Social Media.
+In 2011, Rubio joined Warby Parker, leading the company's early content and partnership work as its head of social media.
 She met Away co-founder Stephanie Korey during her time at Warby Parker.
 In 2013, she left Warby Parker and went to London, where she was global director of innovation for clothing brand AllSaints.
 She spent much of a year traveling for the position.

 Before Warby Parker, Rubio held different marketing and social media roles, working for brands on the agency side and in-house.
 She also taught social media as an adjunct professor at Miami Ad School.
 She has been a guest lecturer at Hyper Island, New York University, Wharton School of the University of Pennsylvania, Northwestern University, and Harvard University.

 Rubio co-founded Away, a direct-to-consumer travel and luggage company, with Stephanie Korey, who also worked at Warby Parker.
 By 2017, Rubio and Korey had raised $31 million, making it one of the largest seed financed female-backed startups.
+She was CEO of the company from 2021 to 2025, when she transitioned to the role of executive chair.

 Personal life

 In May 2019, Rubio got engaged to her boyfriend, Slack CEO Stewart Butterfield.
+They married in 2020 and share two children.